-Louis M. Klein began practicing law in 1967 after graduating New York University with his B.S. degree and Brooklyn Law School with his J.D.
+Louis M. Klein began practicing law in 1967 after graduating from New York University with his B.S. degree and Brooklyn Law School with his J.D.
 He first joined his father’s law firm before becoming a partner in Ewig, Klein & Klein.
 In 1976, Lou’s father, Aaron E. Klein, left the practice following his election to the Supreme Court of the State of New York.
 In 1997, Lou formed a partnership with James P. Gilpatric, now a Justice of the Supreme Court.

 In 1989, Judge Klein returned to the practice, and he and Lou were later joined in their legal practice by Steven H. Klein.
-Lou served as attorney for the Ulster County Office for the Aging from January 1988 through February 2015.
+Lou served as an attorney for the Ulster County Office for the Aging from January 1988 through February 2015.

 Work in the Community